open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-graphql/README.md

 There are few config options which can be used to reduce the verbosity of the instrumentations.

-They are all OFF by default.
+They are all disabled by default.
 User can opt in to any combination of them to contol the amount of spans.

 ### ignoreTrivialResolveSpans